Wellovate/AndroidHelper/README.md

 - [silentUninstall (*)][silentUninstall]:  Uninstall the application without user interaction.
 - [killApp (*)][killApp]: Kill the application.
 - [launchBrowser][launchBrowser]: Call specified browser to open the link.
-- [launchBrowserWithLinkInFile][launchBrowserWithLinkInFile]: Call WebVR browser to open the link in the file.
+- [launchBrowserWithLinkInFile][launchBrowserWithLinkInFile]: Call specified browser to open the link in the file.
 - [goToApp][goToApp]: Start an application.
 - [startVRShell][startVRShell]: Launch Android 2D application.
 - [getAppsString][getAppsString]: Get a name list of installed applications.